god-s-perfect-idiot/POWER-sim/paper.md

 for embedded applications.
 POWER ISA was made open source by IBM in August 2019.
 POWER9 is the latest version of POWER ISA.
 POWER9 is a family of superscalar, multi-threading, symmetric multiprocessors based on the Power ISA.
-Power ISA isa RISC load/store architecture.
+Power ISA is a RISC load/store architecture.
 It has multiple sets of registers.
 Instructions have a length of 32 bits, with the exception of the VLE (variable-length encoding) subset.
 Most instructions are triadic.
 Memory operations are strictly
 load/store, but allow for out-of-order execution.
 Power ISA has been an industry standard for Open Coherent Accelerator Processor Interface (OpenCAPI) and Open Memory Interface (OMI) architecture-agnostic compute accelerators, or accelerators in general.
-With OpenPOWER joiningthe linux foundation, the need for an open source hardware-independent POWER ISA simulator has also come up.
+With OpenPOWER joining the linux foundation, the need for an open source hardware-independent POWER ISA simulator has also come up.

 # Statement of need